wangxiaoyunanne/docs/source/hive_sgm.html.md

 Ben and Carl think this work can lead to a nice paper, because there aren't a lot of highly optimized parallel Linear Assignment Problem (LAP) solvers.
 A lot of the research Ben could find from 20+ years ago tends to assume that the input matrices are uniformly random.
 However, our use case is on cost matrices formed by the dot product of sparse matrices (so the `(i, j)`th entry is the number of neighbors node i and j have in common), which has a totally different distribution (closer to a power law).
 There may be some optimizations we can find that target this distribution (similar to how direction-optimized BFS targets power law graphs).

 There is potential research in tie-breaking for the auction algorithm.
 In one of the popular Python/C++ LAP solvers, they're clearly not handling ties smartly, and the runtime can be improved ~10x by adding random values in a specific way.
 For these types of data, we find a lot of people assuming there aren't many ties.
 But with graphs, Ben notices many entries are ties, so some randomization is clearly beneficial.

+Further development on the standalone auction algorithm will happen [here](https://github.com/bkj/cbert).
+This will include porting the current implementation to CUDA CUB to take better advantage of available parallelism, as well as writing Python bindings for ease of use.